 The particular vehicle aside, the whole living in a van or RV thing for us is all about being able to chase the seasons, pack up and go when we’re bored, see the country and the continent and eventually the world more or less on the cheap (camping for cheap or free vs. hotel room fees).

 It allows us to see friends all over the country just about any time we’d like.
 We get to spend a ton of time together as a family, we’re teachers and students, entrepreneurs and adventurers, and all of these things together.
 It’s a pretty great life!”

 3. Allison and Nik White from The Reckless Choice

-“Our answer to RVing more or less boils down to, “why not?”
+“Our answer to RVing fulltime more or less boils down to, “why not?”

-We’ve been very fortunate to travel internationally on several occasions before our RV life began.
+We’ve been very fortunate to travel internationally on several occasions before our RV lifestyle began.
 It dawned on us that our own country had so many beautiful places that we knew next to nothing about!